 These are variable devices which read a RTD (Resistive Temperature Device) probe's temperature via a separate board connected via SPI (Serial Peripheral Interconnect).
-See the Schematics section on BruControl's website for details of these boards.
+See Schematics for details of these boards.
 These types of devices are noted above under Device Types, list #6.
 The value along a range proportional to the temperature is presented as the Element's value.
-Note: SPI Sensor Inputs are available only when the associated Interface's Settings have the correct Wiring Map selected (e.g. "With RTD).